 The REA contains 22 chapters.
-Chapters 1 to 3 set the context of the REA and the wind update.
+Chapters 1 to 3 set the context of the REA.
 They provide the background to the project and give the framework within which the REA is delivered.

 Chapters 4 to 19 detail the assessments that have been made regarding the specialist environmental topics covered.